Receipt: Shop receipts

-A receipt from a Swiss restaurant, which includes a list of purchased items, along with prices in two currencies and a 7.6% tax levied.
+A receipt in German from a Swiss restaurant, which includes a list of purchased items, along with prices in two currencies and a 7.6% tax levied.
 Also included are contact and tax information about the business.

 A digital receipt for an album bought at Bandcamp, which includes a list of purchased album, the subtotal, and the final price.
 Also included are date of purchase, transaction identifier, and payment card information.

 The practice in most shops at the point of sale is for a salesperson to scan or record the price of a customer's proposed purchases, including tax, discounts, credits, and other adjustments.
 In traditional situations and still in some family businesses today, the salesperson would then show the customer the summary, the invoice, for their agreement; but many shops today bypass this stage.
 The practice of presenting an invoice is most common in restaurants where a "bill" is presented after a meal.

 The salesperson would indicate to the customer (whether by way of an invoice or otherwise) the total amount payable, and the customer would indicate the proposed method of payment of the amount.
 Payment in cash is regarded as payment of the amount tendered, but payment by store account is not.
 After processing the payment, the salesperson would then generate in one document an invoice and receipt.
 If payment was made by a payment card, a payment record would normally also be generated.

 The invoice and receipt are the printed record of the transaction and are legal documents.
 A copy of these documents would normally be handed to the customer, though this step may be dispensed with.
 In many countries, a retailer may be under a legal obligation to provide a receipt to a customer which shows the details of a transaction and the shop and other information so that the tax authority can check that sales and related taxes are not being hidden.
 The document may also include messages from the retailer, warranty or return details, special offers, advertisements, or coupons, but these are merely promotional and not part of the formal receipt.